A Brief History of Surrogacy

 The history of surrogacy in the Common Era (CE, or AD) prior to the twentieth century was limited by a lack of medical technology and a different cultural and legal understanding of the practice.

-In medieval Europe, surrogacy was rare and typically took the form of "traditional surrogacy," where the surrogate was the biological mother of the child.
-In these cases, the surrogate would often be a close relative of the intended parents and would carry the pregnancy on their behalf.
+In medieval Europe, surrogacy was rare, but did happen.
+In these cases, the surrogate would often be a close relative of the intended parents and would carry the pregnancy on their behalf, and the surrogate was the biological mother of the child.

 The first Artificial Insemination